trustytrojan/termviz/README.md

 # termviz
-terminal audio frequency spectrum visualizer
+an audio frequency spectrum visualizer for the terminal

 ## features
 - customizable sample size (`-n`) to vary responsiveness and precision